Article Collection

 Thus, when you physically connect a machine to the Internet in say, Germany, it is practically guaranteed that it will be auto-configured to use DNS servers that are also in Germany.
 In fact, because DNS servers are very likely ISPs’ own, and ISPs know where their customers are located, the configured servers may be even closer to you geographically than just “Germany”.

-When you connect to a VPN, your machine might still remain configured to use ISP’s DNS servers.
-By looking at their subscriber logs and DNS logs, ISPs could relatively easily determine your VPN IP and also see which hostnames or websites you are accessing.
-Leaking this information to your local ISP may not be of your primary concern.
+When you connect to a VPN, your machine might still remain configured to use the ISP’s default DNS servers.
+By looking at subscriber logs and DNS logs, ISPs can relatively easily determine your VPN IP and also see which hostnames or websites you are accessing.
+Exposing this information to your local ISP may not be of your primary concern.

 However, more importantly, a popular technique in DNS resolution is to resolve hostnames to IP addresses (locations) nearest to users.
 That reduces global network traffic and increases performance.
 Users’ location is sometimes determined by their IP, but sometimes simply by which DNS they are asking.
 Asking a DNS in Germany might return results specific to Germany.